 Instructions

 - Soak sunflower seeds in water overnight.
-Then drain and rinse.
+Then drain and rinse.1 cup (130 g) sunflower seeds

-- Put about half the chives aside, and put all other ingredients in a food processor or blender.
-Blend until the cheese comes together, achieving uniform consistency.
+- Put the soaked sunflower seeds, half the chives and all the remaining ingredients in a food processor or blender.
+Blend until the cheese comes together, achieving uniform consistency.3 tbsp nutritional yeast, 1 tbsp lemon juice, 2 cloves garlic, ½ tsp garlic powder, 1 tsp dried mixed herbs, ¾ tsp salt, 1 tbsp water

 - Pause to scrape down the sides as often as necessary if all the ingredients get stuck to the side of the blender.
 Eventually, it will come together.